Ex Why Zed Print logo

 While variety is important, maintaining a consistent style throughout the book is crucial.
 This creates a cohesive look and enhances the reader's experience.

-So, whether you’re a seasoned designer or a newbie, remember that every choice you make—from font size to white space—plays a pivotal role in crafting a hardback book that’s not just read, but experienced.
-Now, who’s ready to create their next design masterpiece? ?✨
+So, whether you're a seasoned designer or a newbie, remember that every choice you make—from font size to white space—plays a pivotal role in crafting a hardback book, both the front cover AND a back cover design that's not just read, but experienced.
+Now, who's ready to create their next design masterpiece?

 Let's Analyse the Styling of Three Winning Book Designs